griffda/PROCESS-/README.md

 *-- IN.DAT                              : Sample PROCESS input file
 ```

-Folder structure for PROCESS system after build and compile is depicted below
 ## Build Steps
-- It is recommended to load `gfortran` and unload `ifort` or any Fortran compiler explicitly before build,
+- When using Freia, it is recommended to load `gfortran` and unload `ifort` or other Fortran compilers explicitly before build:
     - `module unload ifort`
     - `module unload pgi`
     - `module load gfortran`

 1. get repository
     - `git clone git@git.ccfe.ac.uk:process/process.git folder_name`.
-Where `folder_name`is the name of the folder that will be created when cloning the repository.
+Where `folder_name`is the name of the folder which will be created when cloning the repository.
-2. Inside PROCESS directory, run CMAKE to build, compile and generate executable and shared object
+2. Inside the PROCESS directory, run CMAKE to build, compile and generate the executable and shared object
     - `cmake3 -H. -Bbuild`
     - `cmake3 --build build`
-3. Step 2 will create a folder called `bin`, which contains three files, process.exe, process_GTest.exe and libPROCESS_calc_engine.so
+Step 2 will create a folder called `bin`, which contains three files: process.exe, process_GTest.exe and libPROCESS_calc_engine.so
-4. pFUnit unit test files are located in the folder _test_files/pfunit_files/_ with extension _.pf_.
-After completing step2 use `make tests` for running pFUnit test suite from home directory
+3. pFUnit unit test files are located in the folder _test_files/pfunit_files/_ with extension _.pf_.
+Use `make tests` from your home directory to run the pFUnit test suite
-5. GTest unit test files are located in the folder _test_files/gtest_files/_ with extension _.h_.
-After completing step 2 use `./bin/process_GTest` for running pFUnit test suite from home directory
+4. GTest unit test files are located in the folder _test_files/gtest_files/_ with extension _.h_.
+Use `./bin/process_GTest` from your home directory to run the GTest test suite

-During compile and build steps, a number of files and folders are created.
-Additional files in the folder structure is depicted below
+During the compile and build steps, a number of files and folders are created.
+Additional files in the folder structure are listed below:

 ```
 +-- build                       : This folder is generated after cmake3 -H. -Bbuild